ClearSpace to use EPFL software to protect satellites

 I think it is really beneficial for EPFL scientists to see that the research they do can be applied to the real world by collaborating with companies like ClearSpace that work on the deployment of aerospace systems

-In two case studies applying E2CNN to positional data for satellite navigation, the researchers found that there was no increase in processing speed, but there was an increase in accuracy — even without radiation interference.
+In two case studies applying E2CNN to positional data for satellite navigation, the researchers found that there was no decrease in processing speed, but there was an increase in accuracy — even without radiation interference.
 The work was presented at the SPAICE Conference 2024 in September.

-EPFL spin-off ClearSpace intends to use E2CNN technology on its pioneering mission to remove debris from Earth’s orbit, ClearSpace-1, which take off sometime in the next few years.
-Now that Ponzina has left EPFL, Álvarez is continuing the project, implementing the software on field programmable gate arrays (FPGAs): processors that can change shape according to the requirements of the application.
+EPFL spin-off ClearSpace intends to use E2CNN technology on its pioneering mission to remove debris from Earth’s orbit, ClearSpace-1, which will take off sometime in the next few years.
+Now that Ponzina has left EPFL, Rodríguez is continuing the project, implementing the software on field programmable gate arrays (FPGAs): processors that can change shape according to the requirements of the application.
 In this case, they adapt wonderfully well to the sending of neural networks down multiple parallel channels.

 Jacques Viertl of ClearSpace is clear on the benefits of this system.
 "We asked for an implementation on FPGAs because of the redundancy they offer.
 Whenever you deal with images there is a trade-off between quality and overhead, but in the case of the visual recognition of targets by ClearSpace-1, the processing of the information will be protected by the multiple channels being used, at no extra cost in processing power.”